ChamodDamitha/Approximate-Siddhi-Extension/docs/index.md

 # siddhi-execution-approximate
-The **siddhi-execution-approximate** is an extension to <a target="_blank" href="https://wso2.github .io/siddhi">Siddhi</a>  that performs streaming machine learning on event streams.
+The **siddhi-execution-approximate** is an extension to <a target="_blank" href="https://wso2.github .io/siddhi">Siddhi</a>  that performs approximate computing on event streams.

 Find some useful links below:
 * <a target="_blank" href="https://github.com/wso2-extensions/siddhi-execution-approximate">Source code</a>